MAFFPT/hubitat-Sonoff-Wi-Fi-Switch-DIY-mode/README.md

 ## Comments

+- Fixed IP address

-- It is desirable to use fixed IP address for your Sonoff Switch; check your router documentation on how to assign a fixed IP address for your device
+It is desirable to use fixed IP address for your Sonoff Switch; check your router documentation on how to assign a fixed IP address for your device

-- If you want to include other
+- Including support for other Sonoff Switches

+If you want to include support for other Sonoff switches, fell free to fork this repository in order to do it.
+However, I'd be glad if you create a pull request to allow me to include your changes to this main branch - it will allow to this driver to grow as new contributions are made.
+It's up to you!